aws-samples/arduino-aws-greengrass-iot/README.md

 The examples requires the installation of the following libraries from public
 repositories:

--   NPTClient, to synchronize the real time clock with the nptd server and generate timestamps for sensor measurements (in publishing examples, gg_SGP30_publisher and was_SGP30_publisher);
+-   NTPClient, to synchronize the real time clock with the ntpd server and generate timestamps for sensor measurements (in publishing examples, gg_SGP30_publisher and was_SGP30_publisher);
 -   ADAFruit_SGP30, to use the air impurity sensor in gg_SGP30_publisher and